François Coty: Personal life

 Coty's most famous acquisition was the hunting pavilion of Louveciennes near Saint-Germain-en-Laye, designed by Claude Nicholas Ledoux for Madame du Barry, mistress of Louis XV.
 Coty had Louveciennes rebuilt to match Ledoux's original plan, but enlarged it to include a perfume laboratory and a third story.
 He also bought the Château Saint-Hélène in Nice, the Villa Namouna in Beaulieu-sur-Mer, and Le Scudo in Ajaccio, Corsica.
 Though he owned multiple large residences, Coty often lived in a hotel on the Champs-Élysées.
 He was something of a recluse, disliking crowds of any kind, and hiding behind his public image.

 After 1929, Coty's fortunes began to diminish considerably.
 Both Figaro and L'Ami du peuple had been losing money for years and his perfume business had been affected by the 1929 Wall Street crash.
 But it was his divorce that most contributed to his financial ruin.

 In 1929, Yvonne divorced Coty and married Leon Cotnareanu.
 Their divorce settlement stipulated that Coty would pay his ex-wife several millions of francs in three installments, but in 1931 Coty defaulted on the last payment, citing financial hardship.
 Over the next few years, divorce courts ruled in favor of Yvonne, and granted her ownership of most of Coty's fortune and his newspapers.

 He died in 1934 at his home in Louveciennes, of pneumonia and complications after an aneurysm.

-In 1963, Yvonne sold Coty Inc. to pharmaceutical giant Pfizer, with the stipulation that no member of the Coty family would be involved in the company.
+In 1963, Yvonne sold Coty to pharmaceutical giant Pfizer, with the stipulation that no member of the Coty family would be involved in the company.
 Under Pfizer, the company began to distribute its perfumes almost exclusively through drugstores, instead of in department stores as it had previously done.
 In 1992, Pfizer sold Coty to the German company Joh.
 A. Benckiser GmbH, which owns it today.